 What Does Wind Really Cost?

-Ray Bliven, Power Rates Manager for the Bonneville Power Administration, describes the practical pitfalls of developing wind resources, how to model wind generation with AURORAxmp, and discusses issues surrounding wind generation.
+Ray Bliven, Power Rates Manager for the Bonneville Power Administration, describes the practical pitfalls of developing wind resources, how to model wind generation with AURORA, and discusses issues surrounding wind generation.

-Bliven uses AURORAxmp to model and value a proposed 83-tower wind farm in Eastern Washington.
-To model the wind resource, AURORAxmp accepts several inputs, including the site's hourly generation or the wind speed and the projected tower heights.
-From these, AURORAxmp produces the power curve (a cube function of the wind speed) and normalizes the average output.
-With the initial model built, a representative week for each month is selected, and AURORAxmp converts each hour’s generation into a forced outage factor for each of the 168 hours per week, using a monthly time series vector to refer to the appropriate weekly time series vector.
+Bliven uses AURORA to model and value a proposed 83-tower wind farm in Eastern Washington.
+To model the wind resource, AURORA accepts several inputs, including the site's hourly generation or the wind speed and the projected tower heights.
+From these, AURORA produces the power curve (a cube function of the wind speed) and normalizes the average output.
+With the initial model built, a representative week for each month is selected, and AURORA converts each hour’s generation into a forced outage factor for each of the 168 hours per week, using a monthly time series vector to refer to the appropriate weekly time series vector.

 - Wind generation in the WECC is substantial enough to affect pricing and warrant hourly modeling to predict market clearing prices

 - Geographic concentration of wind generation is more expensive to MCPs (market clearing prices) than dispersed wind generation.